Skip to content

 Q: Can’t we get back to normal now?

-The person with cancer may need to take some time to process the ways that cancer has affected them, but this will probably be difficult for children, particularly younger ones, to understand.
 It may be helpful to explain that not everything will be the same as it was before, but that doesn’t have to be a bad thing.
 The new normal could actually offer some benefits.
-Many people who’ve had cancer can see positive outcomes from the experience, and it may help to highlight these to the kids.
+Many people who’ve had cancer can see positive outcomes from the experience, and it may help to

-A: “Day-to-day life will start to get more like normal as I feel better, but there may be some changes to the way we do things, like … [the way we at/how much I go to work/how much time we spend together as a family].
+“Day-to-day life will start to get more like normal as I feel better, but there may be some changes to the way we do things, like … [the way we eat/how much I go to work/how much time we spend together as a family].
 Maybe we can also find some new hobbies to do together.”

 “We’ve all been through a lot and I know it’s been hard for you too.
-Things might not get back to exactly how they were before I got sick, but together
+Things might not get back to exactly how they were before I got sick, but together we can find a new way that works for all of us.”

 Featured resource